 On May 22, 1920, Austrian-born American astrophysicist Thomas Gold was born.
 Gold was one of three young Cambridge scientists who in the 1950s proposed the now mostly abandoned ‘steady state‘ hypothesis of the universe.
 His work crossed academic and scientific boundaries, into biophysics, astronomy, aerospace engineering, and geophysics.

-Thomas Gold and his family traveled through Europe a lot during his childhood, mostly because of the political situation.
+Thomas Gold was born in Vienna, Austria to Max Gold, a wealthy Jewish industrialist (pre-war) who ran one of Austria’s largest mining and metal fabrication companies, and German former actress Josefine Martin.
+Gold and his family traveled through Europe a lot during his childhood, mostly because of the political situation.
 He was educated in Switzerland first and then entered Trinity College, Cambridge in 1939.
 There he began studying mechanical science. however, Thomas Gold was sent to an internment in a camp in Canada for about 15 months.
 Afterwards, he returned to Cambridge and evoted his professional time to physics.
 He started working as a agricultural laborer and lumberjack in northern England before joining Hermann Bondi and Fred Hoyle on naval research into radar ground clutter near Dunsfold, Surrey.[3,4]

 Together with Hoyle and Bondi, Thomas Gold began discussing issued over redshift and Hubble’s law.
 They started questioning the Big Bang Theory, which suggested that the universe expanded from an extremely dense and hot state and continues to expand today.
 Gold however explained that there was reason to think that the creation of matter was “done all the time and then none of the problems about fleeting moments arise.
 It can be just in a steady state with the expansion taking things apart as fast as new matter comes into being and condenses into new galaxies“.